In spite of the continuous growth recorded in the past years, the automotive industry does show some signs of slowing down.

 - Employment issues

-- Regulatory and product compliance issues (including UNI/ECE Regulations and relevant homologation standards and type approval requirements etc.)
+- Regulatory and product compliance issues (including UNECE Regulations and relevant homologation standards and type approval requirements etc.)

 - Tax, custom, and international trade compliance

-- Regulatory and product compliance issues (including UNI/ECE Regulations and homologation standards and type approval requirements, safety assessment reports, equivalent certificates under EU BER n.
+- Regulatory and product compliance issues (including UNECE Regulations and homologation standards and type approval requirements, safety assessment reports, equivalent certificates under EU BER n.
 461/2010)

 - Product safety and liability, labelling and packaging issues, EN standards etc.